freeCodeCamp/guide/src/pages/articles/certificates/use-comments-to-clarify-code/index.md

 ---
-title: Use Comments To Clarify Code
+title: Use Comments to Clarify Code
 ---
 When we start using jQuery, we will modify HTML elements without needing to actually change them in HTML.